 Anyone can get into a road accident – here are a few steps you can take to reduce your risk.

-Distracted driving is one the possible causes of an accident.
-It is important to always focus on the road when driving, to make sure you get from point A to point B safely.
-Whether you are distracted by your kids fighting in the back seat or by fatigue, it is better to stop and resolve the situation than to risk being in an accident.
+Distracted driving is one the many possible causes of an accident, contributing to 21% of fatal collisions every year.
+At any time of the day, it’s important to always stay focused on the road, to make sure you get to your destination safely.
+Whether you are distracted by your kids fighting in the back seat, or by fatigue, it is better to stop and resolve the situation than risk being in an accident.

 The main causes of distracted driving include:

 Cell phones are one of the main causes of distracted driving – according to the Virginia Tech Transportation Institute, the risk of a collision is 3.6 times higher when using an electronic device while driving.
 It’s important to follow the highway safety code to avoid any unfortunate accidents.